 Education, Teaching and Social Change.

-Analysis of teaching as an act of social justice in response to fundamental societal problems embedded in educational institutions.
-Through the lenses of critical theory, pedagogy, and policy, this course examines the praxis of teaching and education policy to explore critical methodologies for transforming the classroom and liberating learners.
-Using a decolonial framework, connections between the classroom and contemporary world issues are studied so that students can address, respond to, and actively participate in engaged citizenship for the good of education and the greater society.
+This course will analyze teaching as an act of social justice in response to fundamental societal problems and institutionalized inequalities embedded in educational institutions.
+Through the lenses of critical theory, intersectionality, and pedagogy this course examines educational practices and policies and explores critical methodologies for decolonizing and transforming education in the classroom and beyond, liberating learners, and creating just educational spaces.
+This course requires field study at the Highlander Center in Tennessee, March 14-March 19th.
 (Writing-intensive.)
 Prerequisite, EDUC 200, course in the social sciences, or permission of instructor.
-Maximum enrollment, 20.
+Maximum enrollment, 16.
 Meredith Madden.

 Theatre for Social Change; Youth and Education.